Skip to main content

 Step 4: Calculate Patient Lifetime Value

 Healthcare is characterised by high patient lifetime value.
 A patient who registers with a GP practice may remain registered for a decade or more.
-A patient who has a positive experience at a private clinic is likely to return for follow-up consultations and to refer family members and colleagues.
-When calculating the ROI of healthcare SEO investment, lifetime value rather than single-visit revenue is the appropriate denominator.
+Similarly, a patient who has a positive experience at a private clinic is likely to return for follow-up consultations and to refer family members and colleagues.
+When calculating the ROI of healthcare SEO investment, lifetime value rather than single-visit revenue is therefore the appropriate denominator.

 A conservative example illustrates the point: if a healthcare SEO investment of £2,000 per month generates 20 new patient enquiries per month, and 15 of those convert to registered patients with an average lifetime value of £500, the monthly patient lifetime value generated is £7,500, a return of 3.75x on the SEO investment.
 In specialties with higher procedure values, the return can be dramatically higher.